MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/on-prem-upgrade.md

 1. In LCS, go to the Shared Assets Library (right side of the screen).

-2. Under **Select asset type**, choose **Downloadable VHD**, and download all parts of the VHD package that closely matches the version you will be upgrading to in your On-Premises environmnet.
-The image requires a high amount of disk space, please ensure you download and extract on a drive with adequate free space.
+2. Under **Select asset type**, choose **Downloadable VHD**, and download all parts of the VHD package that closely match the version you will be upgrading to in your on-premises environmnet.
+The image requires a high amount of disk space, so be sure to download and extract on a drive with adequate free space.

-3. The files that you downloaded are a self-extracting zip file.
+3. The files that you downloaded are in a self-extracting zip file.
 Extract the VHD to a location with a good amount of free space.

 4. Using Hyper-V, launch a virtual machine (VM) and attach the VHD.
 (Note that the machine must be Generation 1.)

 5. Connect to the VM.
 You can find the credentials in [Running the Virtual Machine (VM) locally](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/dev-tools/access-instances#running-the-virtual-machine-vm-locally).

-6. Depending on your planned target version of 10.0.x and the VHD image you downloaded, you may need to download and apply the required Application and Platform Update from the Shared Asset Library under **Select asset type** and **Software deployabel package**.
-For mre information, see https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/deployment/install-deployable-package
+6. Depending on your planned target version of 10.0.x and the VHD image that you downloaded, you may need to download and apply the required Application and Platform Update from the Shared Asset Library under **Select asset type** and **Software deployabel package**.
+For mre information, see [Install deployable packages from the command line](../../deployment/install-deployable-package.md).

 7. If you have any extensions or customizations install them into the VHD now, otherwise the upgrade process will remove any data related to customizations.
 Check with your independent software vendor (ISV) or value-added reseller (VAR) if you need to prepare your environment before the upgrade.